Numigi/odoo-base-addons/test_http_request/README.rst

 Context
 -------
 Testing HTTP controllers in Odoo is not a trivial task.
 Therefore, many developpers do not automate the tests of their controllers.
-This is a mistake.

 This modules intends to offer tools to make the task easier.